roboturnerdev/trainer-api/README.md

+UPDATE: I am refactoring this to use a Controller - Service - Repository design structure.
+Check the branch 'refactor' to see that.

 A friend showed me a job interview question for .NET to create a RESTful API with a few endpoints.

 I have attempted to recreate that in JavaScript with Express, Node.js, and a cool in-memory db called loki-js mixed with json validation from ajv.